zhenglei1112/netbox-floorplan-plugin/README.md

 See [NetBox Documentation](https://docs.netbox.dev/en/stable/plugins/#installing-plugins) for details

-[!NOTE]
+>[!IMPORTANT]
-In order for racks to display properly, the rack type of the rack should be specified and a width/height set within the type.
+>In order for racks to display properly, the rack type of the rack should be specified and a width/height set within the type.

 ## Mentions